 THE ABILITY OF CHINESE COMPANIES to quickly, easily and effectively transfer and adapt business models to other markets will ultimately be the key success factor to set China apart from its competitors.
 Western companies lack speed-to-change and their regulatory governance will create a growing obstacle to compete with Asian companies.

 HUAWEI’S INTELLIGENCE TO BUILD GLOBAL PARTNERSHIPS

 HUAWEI, THE COMMUNICATIONS AND NETWORK SUPPLIER GIANT, holds contractual relationships with 172 out of the 195 sovereign nations worldwide, with the distinct goal to capture the developed world in 2020.
-The difficulty for Huawei's access to build the EU 5G infrastructure comes with a growing political opposition (security concerns), as opposed to an outright supplier ban in the US (plus 3 other countries - Australia, New Zealand and Japan).
+The difficulty for Huawei's access to building the EU 5G infrastructure comes with a growing political opposition (security concerns), as opposed to an outright supplier ban in the US (plus 3 other countries - Australia, New Zealand, and Japan).
 Huawei can be politically banned to provide 5G technology, yet two facts need to be considered: 1) Huawei is the leading technology supplier for 5G networks in the world, outpacing Cisco, Nokia and Ericsson by years, and 2) Huawei has mastered establishing supplier, service provider, OEM and client partnerships which are deeply integrated, based on superior technology and unique skills of its engineering personnel.
-First indicator of Huawei’s strengths can be seen in the UK, who – against the clear wishes of the US – has partially granted Huawei the development of its 5G infrastructure.
+The first indicator of Huawei’s strengths can be seen in the UK, who – against the clear wishes of the US – has partially granted Huawei the development of its 5G infrastructure.